Syllabus subtopic: Indian Constitution—Historical Underpinnings, Evolution, Features, Amendments, Significant Provisions and Basic Structure.

 Syllabus subtopic: Indian Economy and issues relating to Planning, Mobilization of Resources, Growth, Development and Employment.

-Prelims and Mains focus: about CPI and its significance; about inflation targeting
+Prelims and Mains focus: on CPI and its significance; on inflation targeting

 News: The RBI governor has stressed the need to review the monetary policy framework.
 An inflation targeting framework is effective when the measure of inflation is accurate.
 But there are concerns about CPI’s composition.